tonywagner/mlbserver/README.md

---multiview_path (where to create the folder for multiview encoded files; defaults to app directory) --ffmpeg_path (path to ffmpeg binary to use for multiview encoding; default downloads a binary using ffmpeg-static) --ffmpeg_encoder (ffmpeg video encoder to use for multiview; default is the software encoder libx264) --ffmpeg_logging (if present, logs all ffmpeg output -- useful for experimenting or troubleshooting) --page_username (username to protect pages; default is no protection) --page_password (password to protect pages; default is no protection) --content_protect (specify the content protection key to include as a URL parameter, if page protection is enabled)
+--multiview_path (where to create the folder for multiview encoded files; defaults to app directory) --ffmpeg_path (path to ffmpeg binary to use for multiview encoding; default downloads a binary using ffmpeg-static) --ffmpeg_encoder (ffmpeg video encoder to use for multiview; default is the software encoder libx264) --ffmpeg_logging (if present, logs all ffmpeg output -- useful for checking encoding speed or troubleshooting) --page_username (username to protect pages; default is no protection) --page_password (password to protect pages; default is no protection) --content_protect (specify the content protection key to include as a URL parameter, if page protection is enabled)
 ```

+For multiview, the default software encoder is limited by your CPU.
+You may want to experiment with different ffmpeg hardware encoders. "h264_videotoolbox" is confirmed to work on supported Macs, and "h264_v4l2m2m" is confirmed to work on a Raspberry Pi 4 (and likely other Linux systems) when ffmpeg is compiled with this patch: https://www.raspberrypi.org/forums/viewtopic.php?p=1780625#p1780625

-You may want to experiment with different ffmpeg hardware encoders depending on your system as described at https://stackoverflow.com/a/50703794
+More potential hardware encoders are described at https://stackoverflow.com/a/50703794

 ```
 h264_amf to access AMD gpu, (windows only)